-This gallery showcases The Sketchie Beast's representations of Still Life.
+This gallery showcases my representations of Still Life.
 Will there be fruits?
-Some vegetables?
+Vegetables?
 Flowers in a vase?
 Wine and cheese, anyone?
 Or perhaps those are a bit too prosaic for this artist.
 See how this gallery develops.
-The images may be a bit less dynamic than her usual fair but, still, it's life.
+The images may be a bit less dynamic than my usual fare but, still, it's life.

-The artist often revisits war themes in her artworks.
+I often visit war themes in my artworks.
 Like death and taxes, it's the one thing humanity can count on in this imperfect world.
 The abandoned boot and somber rose represent the loss and utter futility of war.
 It can also represent any battle; physical, spiritual or emotional.
-Several color adjustment layers were incorporated for the dramatic palette of this artist's first foray into still life.
+Several color adjustment layers were incorporated for the dramatic palette of my first foray into still life.

 A HAPPY THREESOME

-I guess this artist is not above being prosaic.
+I guess I'm not above being prosaic.
 Sunflowers have been done and done by artists, some quite famously.
-But this artist has always loved their big, happy blooms in a sunny, friendly color.
+But I have always loved their big, happy blooms in a sunny, friendly color.
 Is it any wonder they're a favorite still life subject?
-Of course the artist these these her own twist with the erosion-corrosion effects that are a personal signature.
+Of course I gave these my own twist with the erosion-corrosion effects that are a personal signature.

-'It's not you, it's me'...'I don't deserve someone like you'...'we've just grown apart'...'I need time to find myself'...'we can still be friends'.
-Whether you've heard those words, or said them, meet 'Love is a Many Clichéd Thing'.
-Representative of the very human penchant for tragedy.
-Although the artist is definitely a light at the end of the tunnel kind of gal, sometimes she likes portraying what's inside the tunnel.
+'It's not you, it's me'...'I don't deserve you'...'we've grown apart'...'I need time to find myself'...'we can still be friends'.
+Whether you've heard those words, or said them yourself, meet 'Love is a Many Clichéd Thing'.
+Representative of the very human penchant for drama.
+Although I'm definitely a light at the end of the tunnel kind of gal, sometimes I like portraying what's inside the tunnel.

 LOVE IS A MANY

 LOVE TO WAR